In case you are interested in my current packing list. I've added in some

 |

-always carry these articles because in a surprise cool snap in summer it
+the articles can be used in a surprise cool snap in summer it

 gives me something to wear in camp.
 I've seen high 30's in the Appalachian